 5. Aloha Isle

 We can’t go on a Disney World vacation without getting a famous Dole Whip!
 This frog favorite treat is a pineapple-flavored, non-dairy soft serve dessert.
-At Aloha Isle, you have a choice between original pineapple, vanilla or swirl Dole Whip cup.
+At Aloha Isle, you have a choice between original pineapple, coconut, vanilla or raspberry swirl Dole Whip cup.
 The low cost ($4.99) helps this snack land on our list of cheap food at Disney World.
 Because Aloha Isle is a hoppin’ spot specifically for Dole Whip, we recommend mobile ordering in advance.

 1. Les Halles Boulangerie-Patisserie

 Tucked away in the back of the France pavilion, you’ll find this deli-bakery shop inside Les Halles.
 It’s a perfect stop if you’re looking for a cheap breakfast or lunch.
-The deli’s entrees, such as a BLT or Jambon Beurre (a classic Parisian ham and cheese sandwich), are all kept under $10.
+The deli’s entrees, such as a Dinde BLT or Jambon Beurre (a classic Parisian ham and cheese sandwich), are all kept under $10.
 Many of the pastries and desserts, including creme brulee, eclairs and croissants, stay under $5.
 Bon appetit, froggies!

 3. Kringla Bakeri Og Kafe

 This Norwegian bakery and cafe is another great place to find unique, budget-friendly food items.
 The entire menu features drinks and treats with price tags of $6.29 or less.
 You have to try traditional Norwegian lefse ($3.29), a soft flatbread rolled with cinnamon, sugar and butter.